$0.00

 Is Wild Horse Island worth it?

 Yes, Wild Horse Island is definitely worth a visit.
-Its pristine beaches, abundant wildlife, captivating history, and outdoor recreation opportunities, including hiking, boating, swimming, kayaking, paddle boarding, and fishing, make it a worthwhile afternoon excursion for anyone visiting Flathead Lake.
+Its pristine beaches, abundant wildlife, unique history, and outdoor recreation opportunities make it a worthwhile afternoon trip.

 This mysterious island offers visitors the unique opportunity of stepping back in time to the homesteading days of Flathead Lake while exploring the natural beauty of a rare ecosystem.